silverdaz/pg_crypt4gh/README.md

 When reencrypting the packets, we chose to not create a new ephemeral key for each packet reencryption.
 Instead, we use the master public key itself, when deriving the shared key.
 The master public key is then included as the sender, and users or tools could verify the provenance of the headers (akin to using a signature).

-When rotating headers, pass the new master pubkey, update the configuration with the master secret key and reboot the database afterwards.
+When rotating headers, pass the new master pubkey to the re-encrypting function, update the configuration with the master secret key and reboot the database afterwards.